TITLE Director of Student Orientation, Advisement, and Registration (SOAR)

 CLASSIFICATION NUMBER 1947

-11. Contributes to the overall success of the Student Development and Public Affairs by performing all other duties as assigned by the Associate Provost for Student Development and Public Affairs.
+10. Contributes to the overall success of Student Affairs by performing all other duties as assigned.

-The Director of Student Orientation, Advisement, and Registration (SOAR) is supervised by the Associate Provost for Student Development and Public Affairs and supervises student SOAR Leaders and a graduate assistant.
+The Director of Student Orientation, Advisement, and Registration (SOAR) is supervised by the Vice President for Student Affairs and supervises the Coordinator, Student and Family Programs, student SOAR Leaders, and a graduate assistant.

 OFFICE OF HUMAN RESOURCES